 These findings are important to many career fields including:

 MCC offers a wide-range of geography electives to choose from including: world geography, meteorology, GIS, economic geography and more.
 Some electives include field trips and working in laboratories.
 The GIS Internship lets you experience real-workplace requirements in this field.

-Our geography program is built around the Associate in Arts (AA) degree.
-This degree gives you a solid background in general education courses that can transfer to a four-year institution.
-It also allows 17 hours of elective courses that let you focus in on your geography interests.
+Our geography discipline is built around the Associate in Arts (A.A.) degree that can transfer to a four-year institution.
+It provides a well-rounded general educational foundation and electric options to focus on your interests.

-While MCC does not offer a degree in this field, these lower division (freshman/sophomore level) courses move with you to a four year college or university and depending on your chosen major may apply toward your degree or as an elective.
+While MCC does not offer a degree in this field, these freshman- and sophomore-level courses will easily transfer to a four-year college or university.
+Depending on your chosen major, these credits may apply toward your degree or as electives.
 Check with your transfer school and your MCC academic advisor for the most accurate and timely transfer information.